Saymos/wallet-focused/README.md

      - **Reconciliation job**: Background process that regularly verifies and fixes any discrepancies
    - This pattern balances consistency (event sourcing) with performance (projection)

-🧠 **Bonus Insight**: Many financial systems use both approaches simultaneously.
-They maintain derived balances for authority and audits, while using cached balances for fast reads.
-The cached balances are regularly reconciled against the derived values to ensure consistency.

 ### Thread Safety & Concurrency

-- Uses Java's `ReentrantLock` for account-level locking
-- Implements consistent lock ordering to prevent deadlocks (acquiring locks by UUID comparison)
+The wallet service implements robust concurrency control mechanisms to ensure thread safety:

+1. **Account-Level Locking**
+   - Each account has its own `ReentrantLock` to prevent concurrent modifications
+   - Locks are managed in a thread-safe `ConcurrentHashMap`

+2. **Deadlock Prevention**
+   - Transfer operations that involve two accounts acquire locks in a consistent order
+   - Accounts are locked based on UUID comparison (lexicographical order)
+   - This prevents circular wait conditions that could lead to deadlocks

+3. **Thread-Safe Collections**
-- All collection classes are thread-safe (ConcurrentHashMap, CopyOnWriteArrayList)
+   - All data structures are thread-safe:
+     - `ConcurrentHashMap` for accounts and transaction storage
+     - `CopyOnWriteArrayList` for transaction entries
+     - Concurrent set for processed transaction IDs

+4. **Virtual Threads**
-- Virtual threads (Java 21) are used for request handling to improve scalability
+   - Java 21 virtual threads are used for request handling
+   - This provides improved scalability for I/O-bound operations
+   - Configured via `spring.threads.virtual.enabled=true`

 ### Idempotency

 The service guarantees idempotency for transfers using transaction IDs:

+1. **Unique Transaction IDs**
-- Each transfer has a unique transaction ID provided by the client
+   - Each transfer requires a client-provided UUID as the transaction ID
-- The system tracks processed transaction IDs to ensure a transaction is applied only once
+   - The system tracks processed transaction IDs in a thread-safe set

+2. **Duplicate Detection**
+   - Before processing a transfer, the system checks if the transaction ID is already processed
-- Duplicate transfer requests with the same transaction ID are safely ignored
+   - Duplicate requests return success without re-applying the transfer
+   - This ensures the same operation is never applied twice, even if the client retries

+3. **Implementation Details**
+   - Uses `Collections.newSetFromMap(new ConcurrentHashMap<>())` for thread-safe storage
+   - Transaction IDs are stored indefinitely (in this implementation)
+   - In production, a time-based expiration strategy would be implemented

+### Validation and Error Handling

+The service implements comprehensive validation and structured error handling:

+1. **Input Validation**
+   - Bean Validation annotations on DTOs (e.g., `@NotNull`, `@Positive`)
+   - Custom validation logic in service layer (e.g., no self-transfers, sufficient funds)

+2. **HTTP Status Codes**
+   - 200 OK: Successful operation
+   - 400 Bad Request: Invalid input (negative amount, same source/destination, invalid UUID)
+   - 404 Not Found: Account not found
+   - 409 Conflict: Insufficient funds
+   - 500 Internal Server Error: Unexpected errors

+3. **Structured Error Responses**
+   - Consistent JSON format for all errors
+   - Includes error message, status code, and timestamp
+   - For validation errors, includes details about each field error

 ### Account Creation

 - Accounts are created implicitly when they are the destination of a transfer
-- No explicit "create account" endpoint is provided
+- No explicit "create account" endpoint is provided, as per the PRD's optional nature of this feature

 ## Implementation Shortcuts & Production Considerations